microsoft/sca-fuzzer/docs/quick-start.md

 External processes can interfere with Revizor's measurements.
 To minimize this interference, we recommend the following system configuration:

 * Disable Hyperthreading (BIOS option);
 * Disable Turbo Boost (BIOS option);
 * Boot the kernel on a single core (add `-maxcpus=1` to [Linux boot parameters]((https://wiki.ubuntu.com/Kernel/KernelBootParameters))).

-If you skip these steps, Revizor may produce false positives, especially if you use a low (sample size)[./docs/config.md) for measurements.
+If you skip these steps, Revizor may produce false positives, especially if you use a low value for [`executor_sample_sizes`](config.md#executor-configuration) for measurements.
 However, a large sample size (> 300-400) usually mitigates this issue.

 ## Quick Start